Play Free American Roulette

-A lot of Canuck action junkies will avoid roulette because the game can be slow and there's little mathematical strategy to the game, unlike poker or blackjack.
+A lot of Canadian action junkies will avoid American roulette because they prefer the French version of the game.
 Also, because the odds are so good for certain bets, many online casinos exempt roulette altogether from counting towards unlocking a welcome bonus.
 Players should check their favourite Internet casinos to see which terms apply to roulette games.

 A Brief History of the Game

 Roulette originated in 18th Century France, but swept across the Atlantic in the 19th Century to become a firm favourite in North America.
-Now, every country that offers gambling sports roulette as it remains one of the most popular games in any top casino.
-The double zero (American) roulette wheel is commonly found online and in brick 'n mortar casinos in Canada, the United States, South America and the Caribbean.
+Now, every country that offers gambling sports roulette as it remains one of the most popular games in any online casino.
+The double-zero American roulette wheel is commonly found online and in brick 'n mortar casinos in Canada, the United States, South America and the Caribbean.